alercah/rado/lang.md

 must appear inside `#[ ... ]` immediately in front of the declaration.
 Unlike most names, tags are always scoped to an entire module and declared implicitly.
-Thus, a multi-segment path such as `Parent.Tag` will only be required to declare a tag in another module.
+Thus, a multi-segment path such as `Parent.Tag` will only be required to declare or use a tag in another module.
 Tags occupy the same namespace as other names, and thus their names must be unique within a module.
-All entities with the same tag must have the same type.
+All entities with the same tag must have the same kind and, where applicable, type.
+The tag name can in some circumstances be used to refer to the collection of all entities with a tag.

-Some kinds of declarations can be [modified, replaced, fixed, or deleted](#overrides) in conditional blocks or modules.
+Some kinds of declarations can be [modified, replaced, or deleted](#overrides).
 The specific effects of overriding any given kind of declaration are described below.
-Unless specifically mentioned, a kind of declaration cannot be fixed.

 Enum declarations also declare the names of their enumerator values in addition to their type.